remarkablemark/html-react-parser/README.md

 });
 ```

-The following [example](https://repl.it/@remarkablemark/html-react-parser-replace-example) uses `replace` to modify the children:
+[Example](https://repl.it/@remarkablemark/html-react-parser-replace-example) that modifies an element but keeps the children:

 ```jsx
 import React from 'react';